hl2vr/hl2vr.github.io/_pages/manual.md

 ### Weapon selection and firing

-Press and hold the right stick (or right touchpad on Index controllers) to open the weapon selection menu.
+Press and hold the primary hand stick (or touchpad on Index controllers) to open the weapon selection menu.
 The available weapons are shown in a hexagonal grid.
 Move your right hand towards the icon of the weapon you want to equip, then let go of the right stick to close the menu.

 The weapon selection menu is controlled by your hand's *position*; it is not a pointer.
 It may take some practice, but the menu is designed so that you can quickly switch to your desired weapons blind.
 We recommend allowing yourself some time to build the necessary muscle memory, and it will become second nature! :-)

 Once equipped, aim the weapon with your primary hand.
 Pull the Trigger to fire the weapon.
 Some weapons have an alt-fire mode which is activated by pressing the primary hand B button.
+Some weapons can be stabilized using the off-hand to reduce recoil (see [Two-handing weapons](#two-handing-weapons-and-recoil-control)).

 <br />